Saint Joseph’s Day and The Return of the Swallows Celebration

 Tribute to Our Veterans

 Veterans and active military with ID will receive reduced admission prices on St. Joseph’s Day: $9 for adults and $8 for seniors.
+Discounted tickets may be purchased upon entry to the Mission.
 General admission rates are $15 for adults and seniors and $6 for children.

 Did You Know?: In the same era of WWII in our country, songwriter Leon Rene composed the hit song “When the Swallows Come Back to Capistrano” in 1940.
 As this wartime era song of nostalgia and homecoming rose in the charts by artists including The Ink Spots and Glenn Miller, Mission San Juan Capistrano became known on the world stage as home to the famous swallows of Capistrano.
 We continue to celebrate the heritage of the famous swallows, and the song that put Mission San Juan Capistrano on the map each year with St. Joseph’s Day and the Return of the Swallows Celebration.